Precipitation

 Evaporation and Rise (Convection): Under the influence of solar energy, water is converted into water vapor through evaporation.
 As air warms, its density decreases, causing it to rise into the troposphere.
 This convective lifting is the primary engine for cloud development.

-"I have often noticed that this ascent feels less like a mechanical movement and more like the Earth’s own respiration.
-In my view, the "standard" convection models we see in textbooks fail to account for the erratic, almost emotional nature of how heat actually leaves the ground in specific local landscapes."
+I have often noticed that this ascent feels less like a mechanical movement and more like the Earth’s own respiration.
+In my view, the "standard" convection models we see in textbooks fail to account for the erratic, almost emotional nature of how heat actually leaves the ground in specific local landscapes.
+This is because traditional models often simplify the surface as a uniform plane, ignoring how micro-variations in soil moisture, vegetation density, and thermal inertia create turbulent, non-linear bursts of energy that behave more like a living pulse than a steady stream.

 Condensation and Sublimation: When air reaches its dew point, vapor settles on cloud condensation nuclei (CCN) like dust or salt.
 Condensation forms liquid drops above 0°C, while sublimation (deposition) creates ice crystals in freezing temperatures.